 There has been a market running on the same grounds as Old Spitalfields Market since the 17th Century.
 Back in the Victorian Era, most of the stalls sold fresh products.

 The Old Spitalfields Market and the Old Brick Lane Market are not to be missed by any first-time visitor to Shoreditch.
-The Sunday UpMarket and the Columbia Road Flower Market are a must-see as well.
+There also the Sunday UpMarket and the Columbia Road Flower Market that are a must-see in London as well.